The pros and cons of DIY graphic design services

 CON: Don’t use Canva for large professional design projects

 If you need to design a magazine, multi-page booklet or any project with a specific size, don’t use Canva.
-Projects like this require a more sophisticated technology with options for little details — such as page numbering, ability to edit the shapes of fonts, bleeds and margin settings, CMYK settings for images (needed for professional printing), etc.
+Projects like this require a more sophisticated technology with options for little details — such as page numbering, ability to edit the shapes of fonts, bleeds and margin settings, CMYK settings for images (needed for professional printing), drop shadow effects, etc.

 PRO & CON: Canva offers logos